-In this task, you enable Azure Active Directory Domain Services (Azure AD DS) for your directory by doing the following:
+In this task, you enable Azure Active Directory Domain Services (Azure AD DS) for your directory by doing the following steps:

 - Go to the Azure classic portal.

 - In the left pane, select the Active Directory button.

 Select the Azure Active Directory (Azure AD) tenant (directory) for which you want to enable Azure AD DS.

 On the preview directory page, click the Configure tab.